ember-learn/guides-source/guides/v3.16.0/in-depth-topics/patterns-for-actions.md

 <UserProfile @didDelete={{fn this.userDeleted}} />
 ```

-Now when the `system-preferences-editor` handles the delete action, it receives
+Now when the `SystemPreferencesEditor` handles the delete action, it receives
  the entire user object and can extract the `id` string.

 ```javascript {data-filename=app/components/system-preferences-editor.js}